-- A divorce lawyer may receive many case requests through Facebook because they answer questions on several divorce community support groups.
+- A divorce lawyer may receive many case requests because they answer questions on several divorce community support groups.

 - An employment lawyer may receive some case evaluation requests through their LinkedIn page.

 Tip: Whenever you sign up a new client, ask them, “How did you hear about us?.”
-You may already know your client came through your website if their initial contact was through a form on your website.
-Regardless of how they initially contacted you, asking this popular open-ended question can give you insight into how your client came to discover your law practice and if you should pursue this medium in the future.
+Regardless of how they initially contacted you, asking this popular open-ended question can give you insight into how your client came to discover your practice and if you should pursue this medium in the future.

-The goal of most of your marketing efforts, including offline “traditional” marketing - is to drive potential clients to your website.
-Your law firm website design can deliver a powerful first impression that will keep visitors on your website, or cause them to leave and visit your competitor’s website.
-Your website should be clean, current and load quickly.
+The goal of most of your marketing efforts, including an offline “traditional” marketing strategy - is to drive potential clients to your website.
+Your law firm website can deliver a powerful first impression that will keep visitors on your website, or cause them to leave and visit your competitor's website.
+Your website should be clean, current, and load quickly.
 Websites with dated fonts and graphics, slow load times, and too much content can cause your website visitors to leave within seconds.

 Search engine optimization is a basic need for law firms marketing and advertising online.
 Your prospective clients need to be able to find you, whether they are searching for attorneys that work at your firm, your law firm name, or perhaps most importantly, researching their legal issues and looking for an attorney to represent them.
 If you apply to an SEO agency for law firms and be consistent with your SEO efforts, the work you do can pay off for years to come.